LibertyDSNP/spec/pages/DSNP/Types/Reply.md

 ### signature

-- MUST be an [Announcement Signature](../Signatures.md) over the all fields except the signature field
+- MUST be an [Announcement Signature](../Signatures.md) over all fields except the signature field